davwheat-warwick/wm164-block-4-work/2 - Tuesday/Live Coding 28/README.md

-# Live coding 26
+# Live coding 28

-## Read, parse and print dates
+## Information class

-> Write a program that reads a string from the user containing a date in the form mm/dd/yyyy.
-It should print the date in the format March 12, 2018.
+> Design a class that holds the following personal data: name, address, age, and phone number.
+Write appropriate accessor and mutator methods.
+Also, write a program that creates three instances of the class.
+One instance should hold your information, and the other two should hold your friends' or family members' information.